andreilevin/HoopsHero/README.md

 * **4-prepare**:  Scrapes more player data from the 2021-22 NBA season and uses the saved model parameters from `3-model` to generate market value predictions for all current players.

 Finally, the Python script `streamlit-app.py` reads in the predictions from `4-prepare` and deploys the web app to Streamlit.
-The interactive web app can be accessed at: [hoopshero.streamlit.app](https://hoopshero.streamlit.app/)
+The interactive web app (recently selected for the [Streamlit Gallery](https://streamlit.io/gallery?category=sports-fun)) can be accessed at [hoopshero.streamlit.app](https://hoopshero.streamlit.app/) — try it out for yourself and explore the various tabs!

 ## Frequently Asked Questions 🔎